 After the intro ends you are going to start out with something.
 Like the pre-intro bumper, this needs to have a standard structure.
-Again an example from Photographer and Model.
+Again an example from the Photographer and Model podcast.

 “Welcome to the Photographer and Model Podcast, I’m Ron Davis…